kubernetes/community/contributors/devel/sig-testing/monitoring.md

 Further down the page you will see all the logs for the entire test run.
 Please copy any information you think may be useful from here into the issue.

-You can reference a specific line in the logs by click on the line number and then copying the URL which will now include an anchor to the specific line.
+You can reference a specific line in the logs by clicking on the line number and then copying the URL which will now include an anchor to the specific line.

 5. **Anything else we need to know**